How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 What Do Landlords See In A Credit Report?

-Believe it or not, many renters won’t see your credit score in a report.
-Rather, they will see a detailed account of your financial life as creditors reported it.
+Believe it or not, many renters won't see your credit score in a report.
+Instead, they will see a detailed account of your financial life as creditors report it.
 This contains both good and bad information, including:

 • Payment History.
 Both on-time and late payments are included in a credit report.
 Late payments are often illustrated by how late they were.